ShanmukhaManoj11/CarND_Term1/P2_GermanTrafficSignsClassifier/writeup.md

 For every image in the training data set, 3 random image transformations are applied and a final data set with 4 times the size of given data set is generated

+**Probable issues with my data augmentation procedure:**

+In the above histogram of counts per class in training data, the distribution of data is unequal - certain classes have more examples and other classes have fewer.
+New images can also be generated (by performing random transformations as explained above) for the classes with fewer examples and make the data distribution equal.
+This helps the network to learn equally on each class type thus increasing precision in prediction.
+But the data augmentation procedure I haved used in the project, is that for every training image (irrespective of which class it belongs to) I have generated 3 new example performing random transformations.
+By doing this the resutling new data distribution is the same as the original distribution.
+So, probably I should have used data augmentation to make the distribution more even rather than simply generating new images for every image

 ![alt text][example_augmented_data]

 **Data Normalization:**